shanemcw/homebridge-amazondash-MAC/README.md

 ## Getting a Dash Button MAC Address, Serial Number, Firmware Version, Model Number
 ### Model Number
-The model number is printed on the back of the Dash button
+The model number is printed on the back of the Dash button.
 ### MAC Address, Serial Number, Firmware Version
 An Amazon Dash button creates a wifi access point and can provide its information via an internally-generated web page.
 * Long press on the Dash button until the light flashes blue